 In order to reduce chargebacks it is important that employees and key members of the leadership team are invested.
 Investment in the right technology systems (as discussed below), and the right mix of in house staff and outsourced service providers to monitor and manage the chargeback process is important to a successful strategy.
 It also tells employees that this initiative is important and reducing chargebacks matter.

 A 3PL can be a company’s strongest ally in combating chargebacks.
 When choosing a 3PL, or when consolidating from multiple 3PLs to one, be sure to verify they have a strong track record of compliance and chargeback mitigation.
 This is important, especially for smaller companies who may not feel as comfortable challenging retailers on chargebacks.
-A 3PL handling everything from international shipping, warehousing, transportation and compliance is in a strong position to ensure documentation and compliance consistency within your organization.
+A 3PL handling everything from international shipping, private or contract warehousing, transportation and compliance is in a strong position to ensure documentation and compliance consistency within your organization.
 For those in the process of looking for a 3PL, our post What to Look for In Third-Party Logistics Service Providers can provide helpful insight and advice.

 A strong WMS system, ideally a Tier 1 WMS, is critical to stay in line with vendor compliance requirements and eliminate human error.
 Connecting to trading partners to ensure timely, accurate and complete order and shipping data is a must.
 Integrating WMS with ERP and other order fulfillment platforms, and synchronizing automated data transmissions with streamlined handling processes will drive chargebacks out of your operation.
 To learn more about WMS systems, read our post, Is your Warehouse Management System Breaking Your Bottom Line?